-Information, Advice and Guidance: better guidance for 14-19 through Youth Matters proposals and proposal for development of comprehensive adult service.
-But claimants again targeted and possibility of limitations on choice of claimants learning for free Information, advice and guidance(IAG) must underpin learner empowerment in any new system of both 14 to 19 and adult learning so that all learners can navigate their path through what is and could remain despite the proposed reforms of qualifications, a jungle of routes and qualifications.
+Information, advice and guidance(IAG) must underpin learner empowerment in any new system of both 14 to 19 and adult learning so that all learners can navigate their path through what is and could remain, despite the proposed reforms of qualifications, a jungle of routes and qualifications.
 UCU welcomed the transfer of Connexions and IAG for young people back to the responsibility of local authorities.
 We also support the proposals around IAG for adults.
-We would wish to see in the long run IAG for young people and adults brought together as one onestop all through free service.
+We would wish to see in the long run, IAG for young people and adults brought together as one one-stop all through free service.
 There have been proposals to improve IAG on a number of occasions.
 Given the crucial position is must occupy in any revitalized and coherent system, we hope that the proposals being made in the Youth Matters Green Paper and in the White Paper will be implemented swiftly.